-There is a persuasive argument to retain the compactness of Truro as a city, as this is a feature much appreciated by residents and visitors alike.
-There continue to be opportunities for the redevelopment of underused and redundant sites in the city for new residential development..
+There is a persuasive argument to retain the compactness of Truro city centre and the urban area as this is a feature much appreciated by residents and visitors alike.
+There continue to be opportunities for the redevelopment of underused and redundant sites in the city for new residential development.
 Not all brownfield is equally suitable for development however and some sites are more suitable for development than others.
-In the city centre, within the town centre boundary, there are a number of key brownfield sites where the needs of retail, office space or parking to support the local economy should prevail and housing should form a part of the redevelopment but not the predominant use.
+In the city centre, within the town centre boundary, there are a number of key brownfield sites where the needs of retail, office space or parking to support the local economy should prevail and housing should form a part of the redevelopment.

 Proposals for housing should always consider first the redevelopment of previously developed land in the city centre.
 Policy H1 should, as all others, be read in conjunction with the other policies of this plan.
-Policy E4 is of particular relevance.
+Policies E4, E4a and E6 are of particular relevance.